fitrianingrum/fitrianingrum.me/content/post/2020/online-tools-entity-relationship-diagram.md

 	class="text-center" >}}

 You may be wondering how draw.io earns money.
-_Well_, they offers different pricing options for various [integrations](https://www.diagrams.net/integrations.html).
+_Well_, they offer different pricing options for various [integrations](https://www.diagrams.net/integrations.html).
 So, for example, if you use draw.io with Atlassian Confluence and JIRA, there will be a monthly or yearly fee.

 ### 2. Lucidchart